 Vinoseal: Also known as Vinolok, this elegant, expensive glass stopper was developed by the Alcoa Corporation, but later handed over to Czech glass producer Preciosa.
 It was released in the European market in 2003.
 The glass is ringed with plastic to create a tight seal.

 Helix: A twist-off cork that requires no corkscrew, created in 2016 by the world’s largest Portuguese cork manufacturer, Amorim, and the world’s largest glass-bottle manufacturer, Owens-Illinois Inc.

 Crown cap: The cap of choice for beer bottles, this closure is used by traditional-method sparkling producers to seal their bubbles before disgorging, thanks to the crown cap’s ability to contain pressure.
 These bottlings are later resealed with cork, wire cage and foil.
-Many pétillant–naturel (natural sparkling wine) producers that don’t disgorge choose to release their sparklers in all their crown-capped glory.
-Even some still wines, particularly those in the natural camp, are starting to flaunt the crown cap seal.
+Many pétillant–naturel (natural sparkling wine) producers who don’t disgorge choose to release their sparklers in all their crown-capped glory.
+Some still wines, particularly those in the natural camp, are even starting to flaunt the crown cap seal.